 But how is there even the demand for these services?
 Online, delivered products now account for roughly 20% of modern purchasing.
 This means that online shopping is only going to grow as a market and warehousing, along with forklift use, is going to grow along with it.

 With the increasing growth of the warehouse sector, the demand for competent, well trained and experienced forklift drivers is increasing.
 Forklift driving is not simple.
-To avoid accidents and injuries that can harm and disrupt fellow warehouse workers and businesses, proper forklift training is required.
+To avoid accidents and injuries that can harm and disrupt fellow warehouse workers and businesses, proper forklift certification is required.
 This is because, unlike other warehouse jobs, forklift driving is not a pre-set routine that utilises a conveyor belt.

 Finally, the UK has its own demand for forklift operators.
-With the increasing popularity of companies such as Amazon and Ocado, the british public have grown a taste for fast product delivery.
+With the increasing popularity of companies such as Amazon and Ocado, the British public have grown a taste for fast product delivery.
 Combined with new markets requiring forklift operators that may emerge post-Brexit, the UK needs forklift operators and Forklift Training.

 Why is forklift training so important?